CellProfiler/stitching/README.rst

 OR

 2. To use the command line, type
-  $ python stitching -image='path/to/IMAGE' -output path/to/OUTPUT_DIRECTORY
+  $ python stitching -image='path/to/IMAGE' -output='path/to/OUTPUT_DIRECTORY'

 Optional: